 Why Is My Direct Deposit Late?
 A Planner’s 3-Step Action Plan

 There are few financial anxieties as sharp as expecting a direct deposit that never arrives.
 It’s like a pizza delivery that’s an hour late.
-You’re hungry, annoyed, and starting to wonder if it’s ever going to show up.
+You refresh your bank app every 10 minutes.
+Your stomach tightens.
+You’re calculating which bills you can delay if this doesn’t hit by 5 PM.

 You start to get concerned.